Njuraita/Customer-Churn-Prediction-/README.md

 - **Hypothesis**:
   - Null Hypothesis (H0): There is no significant difference in churn rates among customers with different contract types.
   - Alternative Hypothesis (H1): There is a significant difference in churn rates among customers with different contract types.
-- **Result**:
-  - Chi-Square Statistic: 881.6208905118242
-  - P-value: 3.61789584641233e-192
-  - Degrees of Freedom: 2
-  - Conclusion: The p-value is extremely low, providing strong evidence against the null hypothesis.
-Therefore, we reject the null hypothesis for all contract types tested, indicating a significant difference in churn rates among customers with different contract types

 #### Handling Missing Values